 Distance learning bachelor's degree programs typically require around 120-140 hours of course credits.
 Students complete general education requirements, in addition to electives and courses in their selected majors.
-Online bachelor's degrees are offered in a wide variety of areas.
 Both Bachelor of Science and Bachelor of Arts degrees are available online, along with other degrees, such as a Bachelor of Business Administration.
 Areas of online study include:

 - Computer science

 - Electrical engineering

 Online Master of Business Administration, Master of Arts and Master of Science degree programs are common.
 Most require students to have previously earned a bachelor's degree.
 Many online programs are designed with the working professional in mind, allowing for flexibility with the program.
 Programs are offered in many areas, including: